Kernix13/Kernix13/README.md

 ## ABOUT ME

 I live in Springfield, Pennsylvania.
 I am currently studying JavaScript with the goal of landing a Front End Developer job.
-I have loved learning all my life and web design and development is what I have been learning the last few years.
+I have loved learning all my life, and i HAVE BEEN STUDYING web design and development the last few years.

 I built my first two websites in 2009 using Dreamweaver.
 I installed WordPress on one of those sites in 2018, and have since built two other sites using WordPress.
 The last website I built uses the WordPress theme that I developed using _underscores_ as a starter template.
 You can check out that website at [Kernix Web Design](https://kernixwebdesign.com/).
 Also, take a look at my personal [portfolio page](https://kernixwebdesign.com/resume-portfolio.html).